-In March 2020, US health-care systems went into overdrive in response to Covid-19.
+In March 2020, US healthcare systems went into overdrive in response to Covid-19.
 Oscar Health, a direct-to-consumer health insurance company, was at the forefront of the sprint to start up new services and testing.
-On March 6, Oscar launched a risk assessment survey and then a testing centre locator for free, public use.
+On 6th March, Oscar launched a risk assessment survey and then a testing centre locator for free, public use.
 The tools, which typically would have taken months to put online, were available within a matter of days.

 The real surprise?
 Both products launched during shelter in place, and most of the strategising took place in Slack.
 ‘A lot of that rapid-fire collaboration happened within channels because all of a sudden we were all remote’, Greenberg says.
 ‘Slack certainly made it easier for us to make decisions quickly and communicate them to everyone who needed to know.’